RaiseItUp/iOS-Sample-Project/README.md

 This project can be used for iOS developer candidates.
 The aim for the candidate is to either
 a) Remake the app so it's not so awful
-b) Make a list of things that stand out as being awful
+b) Make a list of things that stand out as being awful and how it could be architected and rebuilt to make it acceptable.